 The One 2 One meetings will also support you develop your Business Improvement Plan.

-- Workshop 4 & 5 Delivered as a residential workshop March 2021, COVID restrictions permitting
+- Workshop 4 & 5 will be delivered as a residential workshop in February / March 2022, COVID restrictions permitting

-- Workshop 6 Delivered as a live event March 2021, COVID restrictions permitting
+- Workshop 6 will be delivered as a live event March 2022, COVID restrictions permitting

 - Theme: Adventure Tourism Market Insights.